-Students enrolling for the first time for full-time or parttime day or evening study will be required to attend on a specified day or evening at the North Ryde campus on a specified day in mid-February, the exception to this will be students enrolling with credit for previous studies and UAC final round offers who will enrol on a specified day during the following week.
+Students enrolling for the first time for full-time or parttime day or evening study will be required to attend on a specified day at the North Ryde campus in late January (new ICMS students should follow instructions given to them by the Admission section at the International College of Management in regard to when to enrol at the Manly campus), the exception to this will be students enrolling with credit for previous studies and UAC final round offers who will enrol on a specified day in February.
 Failure to attend may result in a student forfeiting his or her place and enrolment not being accepted.
 Extensions of time to enrol after the time specified for each group will not be granted.
-A late fee will be imposed on those who do not complete enrolment within the time specified for their group; the late enrolment fee in 2006 will be \$200.
+A late fee will be imposed on those who do not complete enrolment within the time specified for their group; the late enrolment fee in 2008 will be \$200.

 Non-metropolitan students accepted for the distance education BA, BSc or BEd (ECE) programs will complete the enrolment process by mail.
-For these students, an enrolment form, accompanied by a booklet containing the schedule of distance education units for 2006 and advice about formulating a program, will be sent out in January.
-Enrolment must be completed by a specified date in January 2006.
+For these students, an enrolment form, accompanied by a booklet containing the schedule of distance education units for 2008 and advice about formulating a program, will be sent out in January.
+Enrolment must be completed by a specified date in January 2008.